replate-lab/replate/README.md

 **The claim this project tests:** converting food waste into fertiliser feedstock is a mass-transfer problem, not a biological one.
 The machine that does it is limited by how fast water vapour can leave the vessel — not by how much heat goes into it.
-Everything in this design follows from that.
+Every design decision here follows from that.

 **Status:** Phase 0 — design and calculation.
 Nothing is built yet.
 Every calculation, every data run, and every failure will be published here as it